 Hillsdown’s managing director was confident that he could turn around the Smedley’s business within a year.
 The Smedley operations were consolidated into two plants, one in Scotland and one in Cambridgeshire.

-Smedley had re-entered profitability by July 1983.
-Smedley-Lockwood was the largest food canning operation in Britain by 1986.
+Smedley had re-entered into profitability by July 1983.
+Smedley-Lockwood was the largest food-canning operation in Britain by 1986.

 Hillsdown Holdings eventually morphed into Premier Foods.
 Premier Foods sold its canning operations, including Smedley’s, to Princes of Liverpool in 2011.